fenio/k3s-synology/README.md

 ### Creating environment for building kernel modules

 In theory you could use https://github.com/SynologyOpenSource/pkgscripts-ng to create toolchain to compile kernel modules but despite having "ng" in its name it's rather old and unmaintained piece of software.
 Just forget about it.
-Well for 6.2.x is a good starting point but we're working on 7.0.x and for anything newer than 6.2.x their scripts simply don't work.
+Well for 6.2.x it's a good starting point but we're working on 7.0.x and for anything newer than 6.2.x their scripts simply don't work.

 But happily these scripts don't do any magic.
 Based on what happens for 6.2.x I was able to prepare newer env myself with simple commands.
 We need some working Linux system.
 I personally use Debian but it shouldn't really matter.
 Use whatever you prefer.
 Just don't assume it's happening on NAS.

-It probably should be doable on non-root account but I didn't have time to play with it for too long so I'm assuming you're running it as root.

 ```